makyo/writing/work/the-fool/the-fool.md

 "You're doing my job for me," the porcupine laughs.

-I grin.
-The grin falters.
+My smile falters.
 "Fair enough, but what do I do?"

 "That's advice, kid."
 That soft smile, again.
 She flips the cards over, one by one, and continues, "Advice comes from people, not from cards.
 And if I'm going to give you advice, you're going to need to tell me what's actually going on."